Solutech11/Solutech11/README.md

 - [Samzer Electrical]([Buzzy](https://samzerelectrical.com)) - This is a NEXT JS Website
 - [Buzzy.ng](https://www.buzzy.ng) - This is a social media marketing site.
 Built with MERN stack.
+- [PropFizer](https://www.propfizer.com) - This is a propr sales and management website.
 - ...

 ## Personal Qualities